 In addition to the above policies, students admitted for a Spring Semester

-- who passed the CUNY Assessment Tests in Reading and Writing but failed Mathematics (parts 1 & 2) must enroll in basic math in Winter Immersion.
-If they pass, they must enroll in and complete Math 020 in the spring semester.
-If they do not pass, or choose not to enroll in Immersion, they must enroll in CUNYStart and cannot enroll at the College.
+- Deep developmental need in mathematics (score of 49 or below on the math index) must enroll and complete the basic math course in Winter Immersion.
+If they do not complete it, or choose not to enroll in immersion, they must enroll in Math Start and cannot enroll at the College.

-- If you qualify as an ESL student (including qualifying international students) you are exempt from the policies listed above.
+If you qualify as an ESL student (including qualifying international students) you are exempt from the policies listed above.
 ESL students will be required to complete special English courses for non-native speakers of English.
-When possible, ESL students are encouraged to enroll in the CUNY Language Immersion Program (CLIP)
+When possible, ESL students are encouraged to enroll in the CUNY Language Immersion Program (CLIP).
+Students with F1 student visa status (international students) cannot enroll in CLIP.

 3. IMMERSION PROGRAMS (FOR REMEDIAL STUDENTS ONLY)